 Nevertheless, I have found that with a bit of organization and forward-planning, I can re-purpose many items that would often end up in by garbage bin and MOST IMPORTANTLY eat far more HEALTHY foods from natural food products.
 In fact, re-purposing ingredients is at the heart of the Mediterranean diet and a great way to economize and avoid using factory-processed foods.

-A case in point are croutons.
+A case in point is croutons.
 You know, the bite-size bits of bread that we often add to a nourishing soup to give it a bit of crunch.
-Sure, you can pickup a wide variety of “flavored” croutons at the market, but I prefer to make my own.
+Sure, you can pick up a wide variety of “flavored” croutons at the market, but I prefer to make my own.
 It is a great way to use small pieces of bread that often go stale and get discarded.

 The following inspiration comes from Alison Roman, Senior Food Editor at Bon Appétit.

 - Leftover day-old bread - preferably either baguette or ciabatta

 - Tear day-old bread into coarse 1-inch shards;